desiby/quest-solution/README.md

 ## This is a deployment solution to Rearc's "Quest" application

 ### Architecture:
- The app is packaged into a container, pushed into dockerhub registry then deploy on AWS ECS Fargate.
+ The app was packaged locally into a docker image, pushed into a dockerhub registry then deployed on AWS ECS Fargate.
  An application load balancer is registered to the ECS Service with the service endpoint URL available to end-users.

 ![alt architecture](img/architecture.png)